 You’ll pass lots of cute little shops in Tallinn Old Town.

 What catches your fancy?
+A sweet pastry?
 Amber jewelry?
-Or matryoshka (nesting) dolls from Russia?
+Cloth dolls or matryoshka (nesting) dolls from Russia?

 We usually don’t collect too many souvenirs when we travel, but we do end up collecting lots of photos!

 We hope you’ve enjoyed these…